 Distracted driving causes commercial drivers to lose track of space management and react to a situation too late.
 “But the ActiveVision service provides a platform to increase driver awareness and reduce the likelihood of lane deviation and inadequate following distance,” he said.

 The more fleets invest in safety and managing risk, the larger the return on their investment, he said.
 “The money that fleets put into safety technology is money that is returned back to them,” he said.
 “Safety pays.
 It really does.
 Through video telematics, lane departure alerts, and other safety technologies, fleets can reduce accidents over time, and those expenses that were upfront costs will be paid back.”

 Collisions can cause fleets to make big payouts and lead to increases in insurance premiums.
 Organizations that have poor collision records often pay much more for insurance.
 “It all adds up to the additional cost for fleets if they don’t buy into the idea that safety pays,” Grant said.

 Every job in a fleet aids in preventing collisions

 Attaining zero truck collisions starts with drivers’ desire to be the safest drivers they can be, Grant said.
 But drivers can’t do it alone.
 Their training plays a vital role, too, and attaining zero collisions is a group effort.

 Fleets can communicate to their team that every job within their fleet aids in preventing collisions “through constant reinforcement and communication,” Grant said.
 He cited customers who hold regular safety meetings, covering topics such as defensive and distracted driving.

-Some Sentry clients also provide monthly online training for drivers though a smartphone or tablet app.
+Some Sentry clients also provide monthly online training for drivers through a smartphone or tablet app.
 “The training reinforces safety to those drivers and helps reduce collisions,” Grant said.

 “Promoting safety never ends,” he emphasized.
 “It takes constant involvement and constant communication to keep drivers’ attention on making safe choices.”